 Just as the inevitable moment came when the largest Jewish population in the world finally moved from the US to Israel, so the center of gravity for the Messianic world is shifting.
 The exponential growth of Messianic believers in Israel is no longer only by immigration, but now more than ever, homegrown Israelis are accepting Yeshua as the Messiah in unprecedented numbers.
 God is reviving the people of Israel.

 Growth since 1948

-- In 1989 Israel’s Jewish population had grown to 3.5 million, and by this point the estimated number of believers had reached 1200, and there were now 30 congregations.
+- In 1989 Israel’s Jewish population had grown to 3.5 million, and by this point, the estimated number of believers had reached 1,200.
+There were now 30 congregations.

 - In 2017, 300 congregations were counted in a survey conducted by Israel College of the Bible, undertaken to get a clearer picture of the body of Messiah in Israel .
 It has become increasingly difficult to accurately identify the number of Jewish believers in Israel, but a conservative estimate is now 30,000.

 The growth has not been linear, but exponential.

 Today, almost everyone we talk to has heard of this growing movement of Messianic Jews in Israel.
 Testimonies of Jewish believers and answers to common objections to faith can all be easily found as soon as someone starts searching for the Messiah.
 This has proved wildly successful.
 Of the 8.8 million Israelis, seven million are Jewish, yet our evangelistic videos in the Hebrew language have been viewed more than fourteen million times!